aerleon/aerleon/README.md

 Symbolic names can be used for IP networks, hosts, and services defined in the [Address Book](#address-book).

-A [Getting Started](wiki/getting-started.md) guide can be found on the wiki.
+A [Getting Started](https://aerleon.readthedocs.io/en/latest/getting_started/) guide can be found on [aerleon.readthedocs.io](https://aerleon.readthedocs.io/en/latest).

 ### Examples